Yusufislam-id/NYC-Taxi-Data-Ingestion-Docker-SQL-Terraform/README.md

 ## Overview

-This project focuses on setting up a Dockerized PostgreSQL database to work with NYC taxi data, building a data pipeline, and performing analysis.
-The README includes detailed step-by-step instructions and queries for completing various tasks.
+This project includes configuring a Dockerized PostgreSQL database to manage NYC taxi data, developing a data pipeline, conducting analysis, and deploying infrastructure with Terraform.
+The README offers comprehensive step-by-step guidance and queries for each task.

 ## Docker Setup